 This was the fundamental question behind WGSI’s Energy 2030 Summit.
-From June 5-9, 2011 Summit participants shortlisted the most promising energy technologies for the generation, distribution, and storage of electricity.
+From June 5-9, 2011 Summit participants shortlisted the most promising solar energy technologies for the generation, distribution, and storage of electricity.

 The goal of the Summit was not to produce a technical assessment of any one technology, nor to produce a detailed list of policy prescriptions for governments or corporations.
-Rather, the Summit sought to merge the collective talents and knowledge of its participants to stimulate long-term creative thinking about how science and technology might most effectively be harnessed to help address one of most complex challenges for the century ahead.
+Rather, the Summit sought to merge the collective talents and knowledge of its participants to stimulate long-term creative thinking about how science and solar panel technology might most effectively be harnessed to help address one of most complex challenges for the century ahead.

 Together the participants outlined a roadmap to their implementation in the decades ahead.
 Their recommendations for investment and focus culminated in the Energy 2030 Blueprint.

 Over the past century, the electrification of our homes, factories, cities, and industries has transformed societies and improved the lives of billions of people.
 Where reliable electric energy is available, it has fostered education, improved personal and public health, and become a cornerstone of modern economies and enabled a flourishing of the arts.

 However, our journey towards harnessing the full potential of electricity for the benefit of all humanity is far from complete.
 By 2050, global primary energy demand is expected to reach 30 terawatts.
 Meanwhile, global trends in technology development, information access, personal mobility and urbanisation are placing unprecedented demand on our electrical infrastructure.